30 Rock season 3: Ratings

-The season premiere, "Do-Over", received 8.7 million viewers and was the highest-rated episode of the series.
-The sixth episode "Christmas Special" would break that mark, garnering 8.9 million viewers.
+Before the start of the season, the show had a reputation for high critical praise but relatively modest viewership, averaging around 6 million viewers per week; before the premiere, Fey said "I would like the audience to go up just enough so that people don't have to refer to it as 'the ratings-challenged 30 Rock' anymore."
+The season premiere, "Do-Over", received 8.7 million viewers and became the highest-viewed episode of the series.
+The sixth episode "Christmas Special" then broke that record, garnering 8.9 million viewers.
+Both episodes exceeded the show's previous record of 8.1 million for "Pilot", and represented an increase of more than 3 million from the previous season's finale.
 Digital Video Recorder (DVR) accounted for an average additional 1.2 million viewers for episodes of the third season.
-30 Rock is the most popular series among upscale viewers, defined as those who have an income higher than $100,000 a year, on the broadcast networks.
+In December 2008, 30 Rock was the most popular series among upscale viewers, defined as those who have an income higher than $100,000 a year, on the broadcast networks.
 The show averaged 7.7 million viewers through the first ten episodes, a ratings level that Variety called "solid" and credited to pairing the show with The Office on NBC's Thursday schedule.
+Fey's increased public profile and the second season's record-breaking Emmy awards have also been noted as drivers for increased attention.
 The season finale, "Kidney Now!", aired on May 14, 2009, and was viewed by 5.7 million viewers.
+The second-lowest viewership of the season, this was less than expected, especially given the episode's focus on an ensemble musical performance by a large number of celebrities.
+In future seasons, ratings would continue to decline, with this season's best episodes representing the show's peak.